mattermost/docs/source/channels/organize-conversations.rst

 Tutorial video
 ---------------

-For additional details about working with the Beta release of Collapsed Reply Threads, see our `tutorial video on YouTube <https://www.youtube.com/watch?v=hnD0Zj-mIbs>`_.
+For additional details about working with the beta release of Collapsed Reply Threads, see our `tutorial video on YouTube <https://www.youtube.com/watch?v=hnD0Zj-mIbs>`_.

 .. raw:: html